NicoSaia/JexxaTemplate/README-CICD.md

 *   __Continuous Integration:__ Refers to automatic build, test and merge process.
 The merge process is only automated for dependency updates of patch and minor versions.
 *   __Continuous Delivery:__ Refers to automatically tag and release a version to a repository.
 This means building a new docker image and uploaded it to [GitHub Container Registry](https://ghcr.io).

+To avoid misunderstandings we do not abbreviate the term __continuous deployment__ which in this context describes the automatic deployment into production.

 ## Set up your CI/CD Process

 *   Make your repository public to use ghcr or ensure that you have billing plan including access to ghcr.